Bira/octopus-carnival/_drafts/hells-rebels-06-part-04.md

 This is not a torture chamber, but a nicely appointed and perfumed bathhouse.
 It's meant to torture Thrune himself, who has a pathological obsession with his estranged sister.
-There's a statue of her holding a lyre, which every so often animates and plays the score to the Song of Silver.
+There's a statue of her holding a lyre, which every so often animates and plays the melody to the Song of Silver.
 In here is also a nereid named Sondilisa, who was kidnapped from her home in the Plane of Water by one of Mephistopheles' lackeys.
 She looks almost exactly like the lost sister, by pure coincidence.
 Her captor instructed her to sing the lyrics to the Song when the statue begins playing.
 Barzilai is hooked up to a scrying sensor that activates whenever the song starts.

 Sondilisa is one of the innocents trapped here.
 She will fight if attacked, but she's not hostile at first.
 She'ĺl tell the PCs all she knows about her